Massachusetts PFAS and Your Health Study

 Ayer: Adults (ages 18+) and children (ages 4-17) who lived in Ayer between May 2006 and February 2018.
 Children whose mothers lived in Ayer between May 2006 and February 2018, prior to their child’s birth, may also be eligible to participate.

-Study participants will be asked to:
+Study participants were asked to:

-Contact us:
+Contact us

 Our study is no longer accepting new participants.
 To reach the study team, please contact: